Yosef Yitzchak Schneersohn: Imprisonment and release

-In 1927, he was arrested and imprisoned in the Bolshoy Dom in Leningrad.
+In 1927, he was arrested and imprisoned in the Shpalerna or Shpalerka Prison (latter known as Bolshoy Dom) in Leningrad.
 He was accused of counter-revolutionary activities, and sentenced to death.
 A worldwide storm of outrage and pressure from Western governments and the International Red Cross forced the communist regime to commute the death sentence and instead on 3 Tammuz it banished him to Kostroma for an original sentence of three years.
 Yekaterina Peshkova, a prominent Russian human rights activist, helped from inside as well.
-This was also commuted following political pressure from the outside, and he was finally allowed to leave Russia for Riga in Latvia, where he lived from 1928 until 1929.
+This was also commuted following political pressure from the outside, and in July 1927, he was finally allowed to leave Russia for Riga in Latvia, where he lived until 1929 before visiting Mandatory Palestine (now Israel).

 Yosef Yitzchak's release from Soviet imprisonment is celebrated each year by the Chabad community.

-After his release, Yosef Yitzchak went to the Holy Land where he saw holy gravesites, local yeshivas and Torah centers, and met with rabbis and community leaders from 7–22 August 1929, leaving just prior to the massacre by Arabs of nearly 70 Jews living in Hebron on 24 August.
+After his release, Yosef Yitzchak went to Mandatory Palestine where he saw holy gravesites, local yeshivas and Torah centers, and met with rabbis and community leaders from 7–22 August 1929.
+He visited Hebron ten days before the massacre and, according to Chabad accounts, was the first Jew for many years to be allowed into the Cave of the Patriarchs.
+Little information is available about the effect his visit had on the attitude of the local Arabs.

 1929: First visit to the United States

-Following his trip to the Holy Land, he turned his attention to the United States, arriving in Manhattan on 17 September 1929 (12 Elul 5689) on the French passenger liner France.
+Following his trip to the Holy Land, he turned his attention to the United States, arriving in Manhattan on 17 September 1929 (12 Elul 5689) on the French passenger liner S.S.
+France.
 Schneersohn was greeted by some 600 people, with security provided by over 100 New York City police officers.
 "May the Almighty bless this great country that has been a refuge for our Jewish people," he said at his arrival.
 The purpose of his visit was to assess the educational and religious state of American Jewry, and raise awareness of the plight of Soviet Jews.
 Hailed as "one of the greatest Jews of our age," he was honored at a 28 October banquet in Manhattan by Orthodox, Conservative and Reform Jewish leaders.

 While in the United States, Schneersohn also traveled (among places other than New York) to Philadelphia, Baltimore, Detroit, Boston, and Chicago.
 On 10 July, he met President Herbert Hoover at the White House.
 As the Republican presidential candidate, Hoover had lobbied for his release.
 Lubavitch followers in America begged their Rebbe to leave Russia and stay in America, but Schneersohn declined, saying that America was an irreligious place where even rabbis shaved off their beards.
 He left the United States to return to Riga, Latvia, on 17 July 1930.

 From 1934 until the early part of World War II, he lived in Warsaw, Poland.